r41d/Pi-DCIM-AutoUpload/README.md

 # Installation
 Copy the project folder to the pi and run `sudo ./install.sh`

-Next, configure rclone, I use sciebo for that and a folder named `DCIM`, but that's up to you.
+Next, configure rclone, I use Sciebo (via WebDAV) for that and a folder named `DCIM`, but that's up to you.
-You may need to adapt the `REMOTE` variable in the script.
+You may need to adapt the `REMOTE_NAME` and `REMOTE_DIR` variables in the script.

 # Usage
 Plug camera via USB cable (or SD card in SD card reader) into the pi and wait :)

-Progress can be seen with `journalctl -fu DCIMautoupload.service` or in the remote destination.
+Progress can be monitored with `journalctl -fu DCIMautoupload.service` and files should start popping up in the remote destination.

 # Notes/Problems